 Inside Structure of Kedarnath Temple

-The massive stone slabs used in the formation of Kedarnath Temple around a thousand years ago.
+The massive stone slabs were used in the formation of the Kedarnath Temple around a thousand years ago.
 And these slabs stand on a raised rectangular platform.
 It covers an area of approximately 3 square kilometers.
 Kedarnath Temple survived in flood because of these stone slabs.